 So recently you might have seen that we took a little trip over to Thailand with the family.
-Since then I have had a lot of questions about the trip, and what we’d recommend for kids.
+Since then I have had a lot of questions about the trip, and what we’d recommend on a trip to Thailand for families.

 I have also only ever been to Phuket, so I was very intrigued to visit parts of Thailand we had never seen or experienced before.
 We collaborated with the Thailand Tourism Authority on this trip as a part of their new Family Fun Thailand app.
-We were very fortunate to have our itinerary created by those ‘in the know’ on what is good for families and children.
+I feel very fortunate to have had our itinerary created by those ‘in the know’ on what is good for families and children.

 We had a jam-packed few days, but I can honestly say it was so worth it.
 The kids went really well and loved every second of it – and not just because the locals absolutely adored them and gave them so much attention.
 Thai people are well known for their kindness and generosity particularly where children are involved.

 We were lucky enough to visit both Bangkok and Hua Hin, a gorgeous region about 3 hours south of Bangkok.
-Both were great for families and below I’ve got our top five picks on what to do with families and children.
+Both were great for families and below I’ve got our top five picks on what to do in Thailand for families and children.

 Vana Nava Water Jungle Hua Hin